‘I want a future’: Global youth protests urge climate action

-NEW YORK (AP) — A wave of climate change protests swept the globe Friday, with hundreds of thousands of young people sending a message to leaders headed for a U.N. summit: The warming world can’t wait for action.
+NEW YORK (AP) — Young people afraid for their futures protested around the globe Friday to implore leaders to tackle climate change, turning out by the hundreds of thousands to insist that the warming world can’t wait any longer.

-Marches, rallies and demonstrations were held from Canberra to Kabul and Cape Town to New York and German police reported that more than 100,000 turned out in Berlin.
+Marches, rallies and demonstrations were held from Canberra to Kabul and Cape Town to New York.
+More than 100,000 turned out in Berlin.

-“Global Climate Strike” events ranged from about two dozen activists in Seoul using LED flashlights to send Morse code messages calling for action to rescue the earth to Australia demonstrations that organizers estimated were the country’s largest protests since the Iraq War began in 2003.
+Days before a U.N. climate summit of world leaders, the “Global Climate Strike” events were as small as two dozen activists in Seoul using LED flashlights to send Morse code messages and as large as mass demonstrations in Australia that organizers estimated were the country’s largest since the Iraq War began in 2003.

-“Basically, our earth is dying, and if we don’t do something about it, we die,” said A.J.
-Conermann, a 15-year old high school sophomore among several thousand who marched to the Capitol building in Washington.

-“I want to grow up.
-I want to have a future,” Conermann added.
+“You are leading the way in the urgent race against the climate crisis,” U.N.
+Secretary General António Guterres wrote in a message to the young protesters on Twitter.
+“You are on the right side of history.
+Keep pushing us to do the right thing.”

-In New York, where public schools excused students with parental permission, tens of thousands of mostly young people marched through lower Manhattan.
+In New York, where public schools excused students with parental permission, tens of thousands of mostly young people marched through lower Manhattan, briefly shutting down some streets.

 “Sorry I can’t clean my room, I’m busy saving the world,” one protester’s sign declared.